Doppler boosting the stochastic gravitational wave background: Kinematic anisotropies and SGWB scenarios

 We analyze here a slightly less straightforward example, so to explore physically well-motivated situations where the frequency-dependence of the spectrum is richer.
 We consider a primordial SGWB sourced at second order in perturbations from scalar fluctuations enhanced at small scales, a subject first explored in \cite{Matarrese:1992rp,Matarrese:1993zf,Matarrese:1997ay,Noh:2004bc,Nakamura:2004rm,Ananda:2006af,Baumann:2007zm}.
-These scenarios arise frequently in models leading to primordial black hole production from inflation, see e.g. \cite{Sasaki_2018,Carr_2016} for recent reviews.
-Such type of source can induce a rich and steep frequency dependence in the tensor spectrum, above all if the width of the scalar spectrum ${\cal P}_{\psi}$ is small and centered at a characteristic frequency $f_\star$ (see e.g. \cite{Saito:2008jc,Saito:2009jt}).
-In particular, we expect a steep decay of the SGWB spectral amplitude at frequency ranges around $2 f_\star$, where the second-order sources become ineffective in producing GWs.
+These scenarios arise frequently in models leading to primordial black hole production, see e.g. \cite{Sasaki_2018,Carr_2016} for recent reviews.
+Such source can induce a rich frequency dependence in the tensor spectrum, particularly when the width of the scalar spectrum is small and centered at a characteristic frequency $f_\star$ (see e.g. \cite{Saito:2008jc,Saito:2009jt}).

 For example, we can parameterise the scalar spectrum ${\cal P}_{\psi}$ in terms of log-normal Gaussian peak in frequency, as \be _{\psi} (f)\,=\,\frac{{\cal A}}{\sqrt{2 \pi} \Delta }\,\exp{\left\{ -\frac{ \left[ \ln(f/f_\star) \right]^2}{2 \Delta^2} \right\} }\,. \ee Such Ansatz leads to fully analytical formulas for $\Omega_{\rm GW}$, as shown in \cite{Pi:2020otn} building on the works of \cite{Ananda:2006af,Baumann:2007zm,Saito:2008jc,Saito:2009jt,Espinosa:2018eve,Kohri:2018awv}.
 In eq \eqref{lognan1}, ${\cal A}$ is the amplitude of the peak, $\Delta$ its width, and $f_\star$ a characteristic frequency.
 The resulting GW spectrum has a rich and steep profile in frequency if $\Delta\ll f_\star$.
 We represent the profile of the induced $\Omega_{\rm GW}$ in Fig \ref{fig:plot1}, using the analytic results of \cite{Pi:2020otn}.
 We also plot the absolute value of the parameters $n_\Omega$ and $\alpha_\Omega$, as defined in \eqref{defno}, \eqref{defao}.
 A scalar spectrum with a single pronounced peak as the one of eq \eqref{lognan1} can also be obtained in multifield inflation, see for example \cite{Braglia:2020eai}.